ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/permissions.md

 1. `storage/`
 2. `bootstrap/cache/`

-[^1]: You can see the `storage/` and `bootstrap/cache/` directories mentioned in [old Laravel documentation](https://laravel.com/docs/5.3#configuration) (scroll to the "Directory Permissions" section), but for whatever reason I cannot find a reference to this in the current Laravel docs, although the requirement certainly still exists!.
+[^1]: You can see the `storage/` and `bootstrap/cache/` directories mentioned in [old Laravel documentation](https://laravel.com/docs/5.3#configuration) (scroll to the "Directory Permissions" section), but for whatever reason I cannot find a reference to this in the current Laravel docs, although the requirement certainly still exists!

 **The solution:** simple---grant the web server running your Laravel app permissions to write files in your app's `storage/` and `bootstrap/cache/` directories.
 In this guide we'll use Nginx to serve your app (this is covered in the next article), so you need to grant Nginx write permissions on the `storage/` and `bootstrap/cache/` directories.